dataserver/win_mqtt_notify/README.md

 | `logo`         | `String` | _(Optional)_ The filename of a logo image located in the `images/` directory.  <br>If not provided or empty, `default_toast_logo.png` will be used. |

 ## Plain Text
-You can send plain text to the MQTT broker and it will be displayed.
+You can send plain text directly to the MQTT broker.
+The message will be displayed as a Windows toast notification with no title, using the app's default logo `default_toast_logo.png` , and with the plain text as the body.

 Example: